27th June, 2024

 2. a contractor as principal contractor.

-The client is responsible for providing the pre-construction information during the planning stages of the project and for notification.
-They are usually assisted by the principal designer, however, on single contractor projects, a principal designer may not be appointed.
+Since this is a single-contractor project, a principal designer doesn't need to be appointed.
 So the client has some extra pressure here, as they need to provide the pre-construction information without the help and support of a principal designer.

 Contractor

-Now there is no principal contractor to take charge of the construction phase, this responsibility falls to the single contractor involved in the project.
-In theory, the coordination and cooperation on site should be more straightforward with only one contractor, working with their own team.
+Now that there is no principal contractor to take charge of the construction phase, this responsibility falls to the single contractor involved in the project.

-contractor
+Reduced contractor duties

-One of the key duties of the principal contractor is to manage coordination and cooperation between contractors, and ensure they comply with their duties under CDM.
+One of the key duties of the principal contractor is to manage coordination and cooperation between contractors and ensure they comply with their duties under CDM.
 As there is only one contractor involved in the project, the management of other contractors is not required.

 15 - (5) If there is only one contractor working on the project, the contractor must draw up a construction phase plan, or make arrangements for a construction phase plan to be drawn up, as soon as is practicable prior to setting up a construction site.